interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activityconfigurations.rst

 Common Configuration Parameters
 ===============================

-There are some values found in every activity configuration which you might find useful.
+There are some values found in every activity configuration that you might find useful.

 *activity.installdir*

   This is the directory where the live activity was installed.
-It will contain the base activity configuration, the activity descriptor, and all other resources which were part of the Activity.
+It will contain the base activity configuration, the activity descriptor, and all other resources that were part of the Activity.

 *activity.logdir*

-  This is the directory which stores the live  activity's log files.
+  This is the directory that stores the live activity's log files.

 *activity.datadir*

-  This is a private directory where the live activity can store data which needs to persist for some time.
+  This is a private directory where the live activity can store data that needs to persist for some time.
 This data will only be deleted if the live activity is deployed again.